The Best Uncrowded Ski Resorts in the U.S.

 Mt.
 Baker, Washington

-The 15-year average annual snowfall at Mt.
-Baker Ski Area is 666 inches, with 8 chairs and 2 handle tows for skiers and riders ready to take on its 1,000 skiable acres.
+Mt.
+Baker has 8 chairs and 2 handle tows for skiers and riders ready to take on its 1,000 skiable acres.
 The closest “major” town is Bellingham, just 30 miles west, where travelers will find Bellingham International Airport.
-Or, it’s a two and a half to three-hour drive from Seattle.
+Or, it’s a two-and-a-half to three-hour drive from Seattle.
 Mt.
 Baker’s secluded nature, coupled with its extraordinary Pacific Northwest views, make it the perfect venue for a real, local ski experience.

 » View Mt.
 Baker Lodging Options